metasmile/termini/README.md

  - npm install [svgo](https://github.com/svg/svgo), and several modules via error messages! when you run

 ### WWhhy I made
-- Github already has plenty numbers of file watcher, but they are just command.
-Not real meaning "utility".
+- Github already has plenty numbers of file watcher, but they are just "command".
+Not real meaning "utility" or "tool".
-- I wanted a easiest file watcher **based on only pre-defined actions for my real code-writer life**.
+- I wanted a easiest file watcher **based on only frequently using pre-defined actions for my real dev life**.
 It should make anti-versatile usability.
-- I wanted to transfer various frequently used file that are downloaded from the browser to the path that I have set.
+- I just wanted to transfer file that are downloaded from the browser to the path that I have set.
-- I just wanted to use mimetypes or extenstion only.
-Get out pattern character and glob.
+- I just wanted to quickly use mimetypes or extenstion, filename only.
+That's all.
 - And I wanted a **fast copier** that is support concurrent file operation.

 ### Usage